Divided Yemen finds moment of unity in underdog youth soccer victory over Saudi Arabia

 In the past year, fighting has escalated dramatically in the gas-rich province of Marib, a crucial government stronghold in the north where the Houthis are now vying for control.
 Earlier on Monday, a top military commander, Maj.
 Gen. Nasser al-Dhaibani, was reportedly killed in clashes in the province.

-Millions of people are displaced and the U.N. warned this year that some 16 million people are “marching toward starvation.”
+Millions of people are displaced, and the U.N. warned this year that some 16 million are “marching toward starvation.”
 In some parts of the country, civilians are already living in famine-like conditions.

 The Monday evening win offered civilians much-needed relief from the hardships of daily life in a war zone.